Jim McGreevey: Resignation and aftermath

 Almost immediately after McGreevey's announcement, New Jersey Republicans and Democrats alike called upon the governor not to wait until November to resign and instead to do so immediately.
 An editorial in The New York Times read, "Mr. McGreevey's strategy to delay resignation does not serve New Jersey residents well.
 The state will be led by an embattled governor mired in personal and legal problems for three months."

 On September 15, U.S. District Judge Garrett E. Brown Jr. dismissed Afran v.
 McGreevey, filed by Green Party lawyers Bruce Afran and Carl J. Mayer, dismissing their claim that the postponement of McGreevey's resignation had left a vacancy, thereby violating New Jersey residents' voting rights.
 Brown stated that McGreevey "clearly intends to hold office until November 15, 2004.
 The requirement of holding a special election does not arise.
 The rights of registered voters are not being violated."
-Afran re-filed the same suit in Mercer County Superior Court and Judge Linda R. Feinberg heard arguments on October 4, 2004.

 Fellow Democrat and New Jersey Senate President Richard Codey took office upon McGreevey's resignation and served the remainder of the term until January 17, 2006.
-At the time of McGreevey's resignation, the New Jersey State Constitution stipulated that the Senate president retains that position while serving as acting governor.
-Intense public attention and political pressure directed to the issue of gubernatorial succession in the wake of McGreevey's resignation resulted in a 2006 amendment to the state constitution that created the post of Lieutenant Governor of New Jersey.